IntelliJ Platform Plugin SDK Help

 Shortcut

-Show a shortcut if an action or a setting has one.
-Do not show a single shortcut in a tooltip.
+• Always show a shortcut if an action or a setting has one.

-Provide a link to a source that can further explain the action or the setting.
-A link can navigate to a place in the IDE or to an external help article.
+• Provide a link to a source that can further explain the action or the setting.
+A link can navigate to a place in the IDE or to an external help article:

-Local link
+Internal link

 External link

-Do not show just an action name and a link to a help article.
-Provide help text so that the user does not need to switch to a web browser.
+• Do not show just an action name and a link to a help article.
+Provide help text so that the user does not need to switch to a web browser:

-Text length and formatting
+Text length

 The text width in an action tooltip is not limited.
 The text width in a help tooltip is limited by 250px.